Home » Do All Cockatoos Talk? (Best vs. Worst Talkers)

 They’re quieter than other cockatoos.
 They’re not good talkers, but they can mimic basic words.
 However, they prefer to copy whistles and alarm sounds, which they find easier to imitate.

-Moluccan cockatoos aren’t the best talkers, but they’ll learn basic words and tend to yell them.
-They also screech and scream for attention more often than talk.
+Moluccan cockatoos aren’t the best talkers but may learn some basic words that they tend to yell.
+They also screech and scream for attention more than they talk.

-Cockatoos can talk and make sounds to display their feelings and emotions.
-Sometimes, you’ll hear a cockatoo make these sounds while talking.
+Cockatoos vocalize to display their feelings and emotions.
+Sometimes, you’ll hear a cockatoo make these sounds rather than talking.
 These sounds include:

 Whistling

 Mimicking is the sound of a happy, relaxed cockatoo that feels safe.
-Some cockatoos whistle when bored and make the sound to get their owner’s attention.
+Some cockatoos whistle when bored and make this sound to get their owner’s attention.

 what age do cockatoos start talking?